mooreryan/Popsicle/README.md

 - Only enter one reference sequence name at a time.
 - Opens charts in a new java window (make sure X11 forwarding is enabled if running through biohen)
 - The coverage is displayed not across the entire length of the reference sequence, but rather only where there is actually coverage
+- The coverage displayed is relative.
+It is actually the total coverage in each bin.
+The bin width is LengthRefSequence/100

 ##### Contact #####